 - 1. Existing service is required throughout the development period.
 In-holdings and undeveloped parcels still require irrigation water. - Irrigation facilities serve as a water transmission function across the area.
-This transmission capacity will be required following full buildout of the Plan. - 3.
-The FID irrigation system serves a dual function: A) delivery of irrigation water, and B) storm water transmission during the wet season.
+This transmission capacity will be required following full buildout of the Plan. - The FID irrigation system serves a dual function: A) delivery of irrigation water, and B) storm water transmission during the wet season.
 The irrigation facilities serve a vital role in the storm water system as that capacity for conveying irrigation water is utilized to convey storm water during the wet season.

 Improvements in the irrigation system will be required with implementation of the Plan.
-Modifications will be required so that facilities are consistent with an urban setting.
-These improvement costs are not controlled nor borne by the FID, but by developers which lead in determining the cost of the associated improvements.
+Modifications will be required so that facilities are consistent with an developed urban context setting.
+These improvement costs are not controlled nor borne by the FID, but by developers which lead in determining both the scope and cost of the associated improvements.
 Those costs are included in general improvement budgets such as street construction and storm water projects.
 This is appropriate as no primary irrigation benefit accrues to the utility owner.
-All work must meet FID standards and requirements for an urban setting.
-Whether a canal is preserved as-is, improved, or replaced with a pipeline is determined by FID.
-In addition, FID is an interested participant and remains the facility owner involved in planning, design, and approving improvements, but costs for these improvements are included in the development projects.
+The requirements of the final design are principally a function of the property developer.
+As a rule, all work must meet the FID standards and requirements for an urban setting. easement generally remains but Wwhether a canal is preserved as-is, improved, or replaced with a pipeline is determined by the developer of the project FID.
+In addition, FID is an interested participant and remains the facility owner involved in planning, design, and approving improvements, but scope and costs for these improvements are included in the development projects.